Parrottrek Journal 2007

 chosen bug would come within reach, the frogs would leap in the air, grab the bug and then grab the wall.
 The literally stuck to the side of the wall or sign where

 they landed due to their sticky toes.
-The baby frog was between against the wall and the sign and seemed a little more wobbly when leaping for his dinner.
+The baby frog was between the wall and the sign and seemed a little more wobbly when leaping for his dinner.
+Too cute!

 October 16th - Lazy Days RV World - Tampa Bay, Florida -

 trip.
-We were originally going to try and make it to St. Petersburg which is a very nice beach of the Gulf of Mexico, the West Coast of Florida, but didn't make it
+We were originally going to try and make it to St. Petersburg which is a very nice beach on the Gulf of Mexico, the West coast of Florida, but didn't make it

 quite that far.
-We stopped in Tampa for lunch and then walked through Lazy Days, which is the worlds' largest RV dealership.
-No, we are not looking to change
+We stopped in Tampa for lunch and then walked through Lazy Days, which is the world's largest RV dealership.
+No, we aren't looking for a different

-ours, as is it absolutely perfect and we love love love it, but we did want to see what new things they put in this year's models.
+motorhome, as ours is perfect and we love, love, love it, but we did want to see what new things they put in this year's models.
 We looked at all sorts of sizes of

-RV's from van conversions up to our current size, and few a little longer.
-It's crazy the things that they put in RV'S today.
+RVs from van conversions all the way up to 45 foot Class A's.
+It's crazy the things that they but in motorhomes these days.
 They had a chassis on display that a

-majority of motorhomes today are built on.
+majority of motorhomes are built on.
 Wouldn't Frank look a bit funny driving this down the road without the rest of the house?
-Besides it might be a little
+Besides, it might be a little cold and

-cold, and we would loose a few things along the way.
-Yesterday we spent most of the day relaxing by the pool where Frank made friends with a lizard.
+we might just loose a few things along the way.
+Late today we spent some time at the pool, where Frank made friends with a very brave little lizard.

 114 Windsong Way -